 - 12.01 All differences between the Union and the employer concerning this agreement, its interpretation, application, operation or any alleged violation thereof including any question as to whether any matter is covered by this paragraph shall be finally and conclusively settled without stoppage of work by the following method: - a.
-Any such difference shall in the first instance be discussed between the Union's authorised representative and the duly authorised representative of the employer within five (5) days of the incident. - b.
-If no settlement is reached within five (5) days, the Union's representative and the employer's representative shall report to the senior employed management official available and the senior officer of the Union available and they shall meet as soon as possible.
-If no settlement is reached between them in five (5) days, they shall refer the matter to a mediator.
-If no settlement is reached during mediation then the matter shall be referred to a single arbitrator whose decision shall be final and binding on all persons bound by this agreement.

-- c.
-If the Union and the employer cannot agree on a single arbitrator within five (5) business days, either party may request the Minister of Labour to appoint such single arbitrator.
+Any such difference shall in the first instance be discussed between the Union's authorised representative and the duly authorised representative of the employer within ten (10) business days of the incident. - b.
+If no settlement is reached within ten (10) business days the Union's representative and the employer's representative shall report to the employer's senior management official available and the senior officer of the Union available and they shall meet as soon as possible.
+If no settlement is reached between them in ten(10) business days, they shall refer the matter to a mediator.
+If no settlement is reached during mediation then the matter shall be referred to a single arbitrator whose decision shall be final and binding on all persons bound by this agreement. - c.
+If the Union and the employer cannot agree on a single arbitrator within ten (10) business days, either party may request the Collective Agreement Arbitration Bureau (CAAB) to appoint such single arbitrator.
 The costs of and incidental to this arbitration shall be borne equally by the Union and the employer excepting where determined by the arbitrator that either party is acting in a frivolous manner or not responding in good faith to the provisions of this article then the costs shall be borne as determined by the arbitrator. - 12.02 The time limits set out above may be varied by mutual consent of the employer and the Union.